-- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and preparation of these birds take place on the producer's own premises. - (3) No more than 20,000 birds are slaughtered and processed annually.
-The 20,000 total is inclusive of all species of poultry slaughtered and processed. - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines). - (5) The poultry products are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food service establishment, defined in 18 V.S.A. §4301(a)(8) licensed by the Commissioner of Health, or - d. are for personal use. - (6) The producer's facility is not used to slaughter or process poultry by any other person or business.
+- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and preparation of these birds take place on the producer's own premises. - (3) No more than 20,000 birds are slaughtered annually.
+The 20,000 total is inclusive of all species of poultry slaughtered. - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines). - (5) The poultry products are sold as whole birds only - (6) The whole birds are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food restaurant licensed by the Commissioner of Health, or - d. are for personal use. - (7) The producer's facility is not used to slaughter or process poultry by any other person or business. - (8) The producer does not purchase poultry slaughtered under an exemption for resale to others.